What Does an Appraiser Do?

 An appraiser may be hired by a company, institution or private individual to perform a variety of property valuation duties or simply to provide an independent and objective opinion in various areas.

-- The current value of property being bought or sold
+- The current value of commercial property being bought or sold

 - The value for mortgage or lending purposes